AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://chrome.google.com/webstore/detail/isometric-contributions/mjoedlfflcchnleknnceiplgaeoegien" target="_blank" >Isometric Contributions</a> This extension allows you to toggle between the normal GitHub contribution chart and an isometric pixel art version.
 - <a href="http://getfireshot.com/" target="_blank" >FireShot</a> Capture full web page screenshots in Firefox, Chrome, Opera or IE, and then edit and save them.
 - <a href="http://fvdspeeddial.com/" target="_blank" >FVD Speed Dial</a> Tool for saving and organizing the links to your favorite sites.
+- <a href="https://addons.mozilla.org/en-US/firefox/addon/poster/" target="_blank" >Poster</a> A developer tool for interacting with web services and other web resources that lets you make HTTP requests, set the entity body, and content type.
+This allows you to interact with web services and inspect the results.

 ###Fiddles